Time (magazine): Circulation

+As of 2025 circulation has been steadily declining.

 During the second half of 2009, the magazine had a 34.9% decline in newsstand sales.
-During the first half of 2010, another decline of at least one-third in Time magazine sales occurred.
-In the second half of 2010, Time magazine newsstand sales declined by about 12% to just over 79,000 copies per week.
+During the first half of 2010, there was another decline of 30%.

-As of 2012, it had a circulation of 3.3 million, making it the 11th-most circulated magazine in the United States, and the second-most circulated weekly behind People.
-As of July 2017, its circulation was 3,028,013.
-In October 2017, Time cut its circulation to two million.
-The print edition has a readership of 1.6 million, 1 million of whom are based in the United States.
+In 2012 it had a circulation of 3.3 million, making it the 11th-most circulated magazine in the United States, and the second-most circulated weekly behind People.
+In July 2017, its circulation was 3,028,013.
+In October 2017, Time circulation dropped to two million.
+In early 2023 Time had 1.3 million print subscribers and 250,000 digital subscribers.
+Combined print and digital circulation was 1 million for the six months to 31 December 2024, down 7.1% year-on-year.

 Style

 Writing

 Time initially possessed a distinctively "acerbic, irreverent style", largely created by Haddon and sometimes called "Timestyle".
 Timestyle made regular use of inverted sentences, as famously parodied in 1936 by Wolcott Gibbs in The New Yorker: "Backward ran sentences until reeled the mind ...
 Where it all will end, knows God!"
-Time also coined or popularized many neologisms like "socialite", "guesstimate", "televangelist", "pundit", and "tycoon", as well as some less successful ones like "cinemactress" and "radiorator".
-Time introduced the name "World War II" in 1939.
+Time also coined or popularized many neologisms which became widespread, including "socialite", "guesstimate", "televangelist", "pundit", and "tycoon", and some less successful ones such as "cinemactress" and "radiorator".
+Time introduced the names "World War I" and "World War II" in 1939, as opposed to older forms like "First World War" and "World War No. 2".
 The false title construction was popularized by Time and indeed is sometimes called a "Time-style adjective".

 Sections

 Milestones

 Since its first issue, Time has had a "Milestones" section about significant events in the lives of famous people, including births, marriages, divorces, and deaths.
 Until 1967, entries in Milestones were short and formulaic.
 A typical example from 1956:

 Died.
 Lieut, (j.g.)
-David Greig ("Skippy") Browning Jr., 24, star of the 1952 Olympics as the U.S.'s dazzling three-meter diving champion, national collegiate one-and three-meter diving champ (1951-52); in the crash of a North American FJ-3 Fury jet fighter while on a training flight; near Rantoul, Kans.
+David Greig ("Skippy") Browning Jr., 24, star of the 1952 Olympics as the U.S.'s dazzling three-meter diving champion, national collegiate one-and three-meter diving champ (1951–52); in the crash of a North American FJ-3 Fury jet fighter while on a training flight; near Rantoul, Kans.

 A reader wrote a parody of the older form to announce the change:

 Died.
-Time's delightful but confusing habit of listing names, ages, claims to fame and other interesting tidbits about the famous newly deceased in its Milestones notices; then the circumstances of, and places where, the deaths occurred; of apparent good sentence structure; in New York.
+Time's delightful but confusing habit of listing names, ages, claims to fame, and other interesting tidbits about the famous newly deceased in its Milestones notices; then the circumstances of, and places where, the deaths occurred; of apparent good sentence structure; in New York.